 By early 2016, Sony changed those policies but not before PlayStation Vue’s growth stalled.
-Despite its early start, PlayStation Vue is in third place behind Sling TV and DirecTV Now.
-New services like Hulu with Live TV may catch up soon.
+Now, PlayStation Vue continues to struggle as new competitors hit the market, including YouTube TV and Hulu with Live TV.

 Today, anyone in the United States can subscribe to PlayStation Vue.
 Sony does apply geo-fencing that limits what you can watch based on your location.

 PlayStation Vue 60-Second Review

 Offering between 45 to 90+ channels through 4 different streaming packages, PlayStation Vue’s tiered approach is more similar to what you’ll find with DirecTV Now.
 The only difference?
 PlayStation Vue is distinctly cheaper than DirecTV Now on the lower end, with more to offer in terms of features.

 You’ll find PlayStation Vue is limited mostly the cost.
 Coming in at $44.99 per month on the low end, potential subscribers will likely find themselves stuck choosing between PlayStation Vue and the equally-priced Hulu with Live TV.
 PlayStation Vue offers a notable advantage, however, as the service’s interface is far easier to use, and offers more simultaneous streams per account than any of its competitors.

 Considering signing up for PlayStation Vue?
 The service offers a hefty amount of good, with some distinct disadvantages.